Senior Wrangler: History

 Between 1748 and 1909 the university publicly announced the ranking, which was then reported in newspapers such as The Times.
 The examination was considered to be by far the most important in Britain and the Empire.
 The prestige of being a high Wrangler was great; the respect accorded to the Senior Wrangler was immense.
 Andrew Warwick, author of Masters of Theory, describes the term 'Senior Wrangler' as "synonymous with academic supremacy".

 Since 1910 successful students in the examinations have been told their rankings privately, and not all Senior Wranglers have become publicly known as such.
 In recent years, the custom of discretion regarding ranking has progressively vanished, and all Senior Wranglers since 2010 have announced their identity publicly.

-The youngest person to be Senior Wrangler is probably Arran Fernandez, who came top in 2013, aged 18 years and 0 months.
+The youngest ever Senior Wrangler was Arran Fernandez in 2013, aged 18 years and 6 days.
 The previous youngest was probably James Wilkinson in 1939, aged 19 years and nine months.
 The youngest up to 1909 were Alfred Flux in 1887, aged 20 years and two months and Peter Tait in 1852, aged 20 years and eight months.

 Two individuals have placed first without becoming known as Senior Wrangler.
 One was the student Philippa Fawcett in 1890.
-At that time, although the university allowed women to take the examinations, it did not allow them to be members of the university, nor to receive degrees.
-Therefore, they could not be known as 'Wranglers', and were merely told how they had performed compared to the male candidates, for example, "equal to the Third Wrangler", or "between the Seventh and Eighth Wranglers".
-Having gained the highest mark, Fawcett was declared to have finished "above the Senior Wrangler".
+(She could not receive a degree from Cambridge due to being a woman, and so she could not be the senior wrangler.
+Cambridge did not offer degrees to women until 1948, and no woman became the senior wrangler until Ruth Hendry in 1992.)
 The other was the mathematics professor George Pólya.
 As he had contributed to reforming the Tripos with the aim that an excellent performance would be less dependent on solving hard problems and more so on showing a broad mathematical understanding and knowledge, G.H.
 Hardy asked Pólya to sit the examinations himself, unofficially, during his stay in England in 1924–5.
 Pólya did so, and to Hardy's surprise, received the highest mark, an achievement which, had he been a student, would have made him the Senior Wrangler.